zzorgg/playsock/README.md

   playsock:latest
 ```

-For local development with Redis, use the provided Compose file:
+For local development with Valkey, use the provided Compose file:

 ```bash
 docker compose up --build